 What we are achieving in primary health care

-Our work with primary care also occurs in some of the following ways:
+Our work with primary health care occurs in some of the following ways:

 Developing and supporting primary care partnerships

-A NSW Primary Care Cancer Framework will support the role of primary care across the seven touchpoints of cancer.
-It will highlight how the primary care sector can promote integrated care and improve patient outcomes.
+The NSW Primary Care Cancer Framework was launched in March 2021 and supports the role of primary care across the seven touchpoints of cancer.
+It highlights how the primary care sector can promote integrated care and improve patient outcomes.

-Our Primary Health Care Advisory Group provides advice on key initiatives which relate to the primary care sector, including the development of the NSW Primary Care Cancer Framework.
+Our Primary Health Care Advisory Group provides advice on key initiatives related to the primary care sector, including the development of the NSW Primary Care Cancer Framework.

 Building a quality improvement focus

 We have worked with primary care providers and key specialist stakeholders to develop a Cancer Screening and Primary Care Quality Improvement Toolkit.
-Primary health networks will use the toolkit to support local general practices to understand and promote the national cancer screening programs and undertake quality improvement activities to increase participation.
+PHNs can use the toolkit to support local general practices to understand and promote the national cancer screening programs and undertake quality improvement activities to increase participation.

 The Institute will continue to build upon the toolkit to include additional relevant modules that support quality improvement initiatives for cancer control activities in primary care.

-The Reporting for Better Cancer Outcomes program informs our work with primary health networks to support local quality improvement
+The Reporting for Better Cancer Outcomes program informs our work with PHNs to support local quality improvement.

-Annual meetings are held with primary health networks to review regional cancer control activities and explore quality improvement opportunities.
+Annual meetings are held with PHNs to review regional cancer control activities and explore quality improvement opportunities.

-Workforce capacity is a priority and addressed by providing support to GPs and practice nurses to undertake training and accreditation in well women's screening.
+Workforce capacity is a priority and we are addressing this by providing support to GPs and practice nurses to undertake training and accreditation in well women's screening.